 Priority Outcome Activities Key Performance Indicator (KPI) Allocatio n of responsi bilities Timing Financial implications (other than the Secretariat's time) Implementation Status Universal Value.
 COM 7A.40).
 Draft Decisions for removal of properties from the List of WH in Danger based on precise scientific and technical evidence.
 A.1.5.4 Analyse inscribed properties to identify key risks and publish a list of existing guidance on, risk assessment and threat management.
 KPI.1.5.4 States Parties are assisted to develop (and use) a list of key risks associated with their properties and guidance to manage serious threats; all existing guidance material distributed through website and other communication channels.
 Advisory Bodies World Heritage Centre Category 2 centres Implement ed 38 COM (2014) Advisory Bodies contracts (WH Fund) Cost estimates Resource Manuals published and made available on-line including on risks.
 Guidance and advisory notes available on the website and the Advisory Bodies websites.
-The Information System on the State of Conservation (http://whc.unesco.org/en/soc) is a crucial tool in this regard.
+The Information System on the State of Conservation (http://whc.unesco.org /en/soc) is a crucial tool in this regard.

-Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implications Implementation Status World Heritage Goal 2: The World Heritage List is a credible, selection of the world's most outstanding cultural and natural heritage 2.1 Strategy for representativ e, balanced and credible World Heritage List Activities under the Global Strategy for a representative, balanced and credible World Heritage List reflect agreed priorities and are consistent with the Convention A.2.1.1 Define and disseminate widely the objectives for the Global Strategy consistent with the objectives of the World Heritage Convention and based on evaluation of successes and continuing challenges of 1994 Global Strategy - Establish criteria and monitoring indicators for the Global Strategy to assess nature and causes of major gaps -Establish effective analytical frameworks and statistics to allow understanding of how sub-regions might contribute to the Global Strategy.
+Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implications Implementation Status World Heritage Goal 2: The World Heritage List is a credible, selection of the world's most outstanding cultural and natural heritage 2.1 Strategy for representativ e, balanced and credible World Heritage List Activities under the Global Strategy for a representative, balanced and credible World Heritage List reflect agreed priorities and are consistent with the Convention A.2.1.1 Define and disseminate widely the objectives for the Global Strategy consistent with the objectives of the World Heritage Convention and based on evaluation of successes and continuing challenges of 1994 Global Strategy Establish criteria and monitoring indicators for the Global Strategy to assess nature and causes of major gaps Establish effective analytical frameworks and statistics to allow understanding of how sub-regions might contribute to the Global Strategy.
+KPI 2.1.1 Objectives, criteria and monitoring indicators developed through States Parties submissions for consideration by Committee; World Heritage Centre reporting on implementation of the Global Strategy through criteria and monitoring indicators; reporting on effectiveness sub-region in meeting the Global Strategy through the analytical frameworks and statistics.
 World Heritage Centre Advisory Bodies Objectives, criteria and indicators considered at 38 COM (2014) Reporting framework considered at the 39 COM (2015) USD 100,000 No specific funding received.
-As foreseen in the Operational Guidelines (hereinafter refered to as OGs), the review of Suzhou-Cairns Decision (para 61 of OGs) took place in 2015 and 2016 and a decision to reduce the maximum nominations per year to 35 as well as to reduce the maximum by country to 1, was adopted unanimously in 2016; A.2.1.2 Establish priorities for thematic studies and initiatives linked to the Global Strategy and identify additional resources for their completion, publication and KPI 2.1.2 Thematic studies identified, produced and fully funded on priority topics.
+As foreseen in the Operational Guidelines (hereinafter refered to as OGs), the review of Suzhou- Cairns Decision (para 61 of OGs) took place in 2015 and 2016 and a decision to reduce the maximum nominations per year to 35 as well as to reduce the maximum by country to 1, was adopted unanimously in 2016; ; A.2.1.2 Establish priorities for thematic studies and initiatives linked to the Global Strategy and identify additional resources for their completion, publication and KPI 2.1.2 Thematic studies identified, produced and fully funded on priority topics.
 Advisory Bodies Thematic Studies priorities identified for consideratio USD 60,000 per thematic study A thematic study on interpretation of memory sites and another on criterion